Questlove: Early life

-Ahmir Khalib Thompson was born into a musical family in Philadelphia on January 20, 1971.
+Ahmir Thompson was born on January 20, 1971, into a musical family in Philadelphia.
 His father was Arthur Lee Andrews Thompson, from Goldsboro, North Carolina.
 A singer, he became known as Lee Andrews and was lead with Lee Andrews & the Hearts, a 1950s doo-wop group.
 Ahmir's mother, Jacquelin Thompson, together with his father, was also part of the Philadelphia-based soul group Congress Alley.
 His parents did not want to leave him with babysitters so they took him with them when they were on tour.
 He grew up in backstages of doo-wop shows.
-By the age of seven, Thompson began drumming on stage at shows, and by 13, had become a musical director.
+When he was 7 years old, Questlove helped prepare his father’s performance outfits and when he was 10, he operated stage lights for his father’s performances.
+At age 12, Questlove filled in as a drummer for his father’s band, debuting as a performer at the Radio City Music Hall.

 Questlove's parents enrolled him at the Philadelphia High School for the Creative and Performing Arts.
 By the time he graduated, he had founded a band called the Square Roots (later dropping the word "square") with his friend Tariq Trotter (Black Thought).
 Questlove's classmates at the Philadelphia High School for the Creative and Performing Arts included Boyz II Men, jazz bassist Christian McBride, jazz guitarist Kurt Rosenwinkel, jazz organist Joey DeFrancesco, and singer Amel Larrieux.
 He attended senior prom with Larrieux.
 After graduating from high school, he took jazz and composition classes at the Settlement Music School.

 Thompson began performing on South Street in Philadelphia using drums, while Tariq rhymed over his beats and rhythms.
 Thompson and Jay Lonick, a childhood friend, were known for improvisational "call and response" percussion battles with plastic buckets, crates, and shopping carts.
 This style translated into Thompson's usual drumset arrangement, with most drums and cymbals positioned at waist level, emulating his original street setups.

 For the Okayplayer platform and web television OkayAfrica TV, Questlove had his DNA tested in 2011 and genealogists researched his family ancestry.
 Questlove's DNA revealed from both of his biological parents that he is of West African descent, specifically the Mende people (found mostly in Sierra Leone as well as Guinea and Liberia).

 From the PBS television series, Finding Your Roots, hosted by Professor Henry Louis Gates Jr., Questlove learned in December 2017 that he was descended in part from Charles and Maggie Lewis, his three times great-grandparents, who had been taken captive in warfare and sold as slaves in the port of Ouidah, Dahomey (now Benin) to American ship captain William Foster.
 They were among 110 slaves smuggled illegally to Mobile, Alabama, in July 1860 on the Clotilda.
 It was the last known slave ship to carry slaves to the United States.
 Questlove is the only guest to have appeared on Gates's program to be descended from slaves known by name, ship, and where they came from in Africa.